TsekNet/website/_posts/2020-08-06-chocolatey.md

 You’re going to learn a lot but you’re also expected to come to the table with a few things.
 If you plan to follow along, be be sure you have the following:

-1. Windows 10 - This has been tested on 1809 and above
+1. Windows 10 - 1903 or above is required for Windows Terminal
 1. Windows PowerShell 5.1 or newer, run as administrator
 1. [Chocolately](https://chocolatey.org/install)